bmbrands/theme_amelia/README.md

 ![image1](pix/screenshot.png "Moodle Bootstrap Screenshot")

-This is the Bootstrap theme for Moodle.
+This is Bootswatch amelia on the Bootstrap 3 theme for Moodle.

 * package   amelia bootswatch for Bootstrap 3
 * copyright 2014 Bas Brands. www.sonsbeekmedia.nl